When is Honey Safe for your Baby?

 A commonly asked question when it comes to foods for infants is about giving babies honey.
 Honey should never be given to a child under the age of 12 months old.

-In fact, The American Academy of Pediatrics advises that honey should not be added to food, water, or formula that is fed to infants younger than 12 months of age.
+In fact, The American Academy of Pediatrics and the World Health Organization advises that honey should not be added to food, water, or formula that is fed to infants younger than 12 months of age.
 This technically, applies even to honey in baked or processed food goods.
-The AAP statement says "Raw or unpasteurized honey (Infants younger than 12 months should avoid all sources of honey)".
+The AAP statement says “Raw or unpasteurized honey (Infants younger than 12 months should avoid all sources of honey)”.
 AAP Pediatric Nutrition Handbook

 There are many who feel that honey is really not a danger to babies because in one form or another, honey has been given to babies well under the age of 12 months old.
 There are many cultures that continue to give babies honey almost from birth and incorporate it early into baby’s diet.
 We have outlined a few facts about Honey and the possible risk to babies.
 While we may be overly conservative and caution against giving a baby under 12 months of age honey, we recommend that you thoroughly discuss this with your pediatrician.